saona-raimundo/saona-raimundo.github.io/more/short cv.md

 Bachelor of Science in Engineering with a Major in Mathematics

-Universidad de Chile, Santiago (Chile)
+Universidad de Chile.
+Santiago, Chile.

 March 2013 - March 2018